-To qualify for the Certificate in Criminal Justice a student must pass:

-- (a) CRJU 101; and - (b) courses totalling 45 points taken from 100-level courses in Schedule A of the Bachelor of Criminal Justice degree, excluding LAWS 101.
+- (a) To qualify for the Certificate in Criminal Justice a student must pass: - i.
+CRJU 101; and - ii. courses totalling 45 points taken from 100-level courses in Schedule C of the Bachelor of Criminal Justice degree.15 points from Schedule E, Group 1, may be included. - (b) LAWS 101 may not be credited to the Certificate.